 Malvina : I heard screams every night.
-And that wasn't the worst; I covered my ears with the pillow so that I couldn't hear.
+And that wasn't the worst; I covered my ears with the pillow so that I wouldn't hear.

 Bauer can count too, given his brief period as teacher in the orphanage.

-In-Series Nickname: Every character's got at least one nickname, but they tend to be many, from funny ones to ones which actually sound a bit offensive.
+In-Series Nickname: Every character has got at least one nickname, but they tend to be many, from funny ones to ones which actually sound a bit offensive.

 Incest Subtext: In one episode, a drunk Malvina kisses her nephew Thiago.